 3. Although 75% of America’s waste is recyclable, we only recycle around 30% of it.
 Turns out, there are a few easy steps you can take to start recycling better.

-4. A single recycled plastic bottle saves enough energy to run a 100-watt bulb for 4 hours.
+4. A single recycled glass bottle saves enough energy to run a 100-watt bulb for 4 hours.
 It also creates 20% less air pollution and 50% less water pollution than would be created when making a new bottle.

 5. Recycling plastic saves twice as much energy as it takes to burn it.